ThimoKl/StringViz/README.md

-## Welcome to StrViz
+## Welcome to StringViz

-StrViz is a little tool to visualize positions of a string.
+StringViz is a little tool to visualize positions of a string.

-StrViz can make it easier to scrape a website, analyze xml or filter entities from a raw string.
+StringViz can make it easier to scrape a website, analyze xml or filter entities from a raw string.

 ## Demo

 This code creates the following output.
 `````javascript
 StrViz.visualize(
     '<img src="/path/to/image.png" width="40px" />',